mvolkmann/blog/src/love2d.md

 - Enter `node server.js`
 - Browse localhost:1919

+If running the app results in the error
+"Uncaught RangeError: offset is out of bounds", try adding the `--memory` flag to the `npx love.js` command in order to allow it to use more memory.
+The default is 16,777,216 bytes.

 During development it will be necessary to rebuild the web app and restart the web server many times.
 The following shell script automates those tasks.